statamic/v2-docs/content/collections/kb/error-pages.md

 ```

 [^1]: This can be adjusted by editing the `error_template_folder` variable in your `theming` settings.
 For example, set it to `/` if you want your error templates in your root template folder.

+## Templating a 500 error

+If you want to hide site visitors from seeing a potential 500 error on the front-end of your site, or show them a nicer error screen, then you can do so by creating a `500.blade.php` file inside `templates/errors`. *Note:* You must have Debug mode turned off in order for this template to show.